April 24, 2021

-These circumstances changed when the Catholic Church began to emerge in the third century after the birth of Jesus.
+These circumstances changed when the Catholic Church began to emerge in the fourth century after the birth of Jesus.
 The Catholic Church’s purpose was to introduce an official religion that would bring Christians together.
 After the passing of Jesus, this movement gained more and more acceptance.
 As a result, the pagan emperor Constantine decided to establish a new religion proclaiming himself the thirteenth apostle.

 From that moment on, the church began to take over various duties that had previously been performed by lay Christians.
 But the problem for the church authorities was that these lay Christians could, for example, heal or exorcise, which priests could not do.
 Therefore, the church began to introduce many restrictions, which included the ordination of an exorcist.
 This led to the practice that only priests were allowed to exorcise.
 The church, however, began to approach this matter with more and more limitations until the 16th century, when it completely banned the performance of all exorcisms, even by priests.
 This policy was maintained for over three centuries.
 Then, in the 19th century, Leo XIII changed this ban after becoming possessed and ordering his bishops to exorcise him.